Csson/p5-mojolicious-plugin-bootstraphelpers/README.md

 # STATUS

-This is an unstable work in progress.
-Backwards compatibility is currently not to be expected between releases.
+Relatively stable.
+This distribution will not be updated to support Bootstrap 4.
+There might be a separate distribution for that.

-Currently supported Bootstrap version: 3.3.5.
+All examples are tested.

 # DESCRIPTION